grantj-re3/FlindersDSpace-FullTextCollection/README.md

 Tools for creating and reporting on a DSpace full-text collection.

-## fulltext_report.sh
+## fulltext_col_check.sh

 This script does the following:

-- Gets a DSpace collection page from the User Interface (UI) and reads the item count from it.
+- Checks User-Interface item count and OAI-PMH item count & warns if the item counts differ.
-- Gets a DSpace collection page from the OAI-PMH interface and reads the item count from it.
+- Checks if there are any non-mapped items & warns if any are found.
-- Gives a warning if the 2 item counts differ.
+- Checks if any items no longer have a bitstream & warns if any such items are found.

 What can cause DSpace to give differing item counts?

-- When our collection had no submitters configured, our collection (which only contained items mapped using the Batch Metadata Editing Tool) had an OAI-PMH item count of zero.
-[DSpace 3.1]
+- DSpace 3.1 bug: When an item is newly mapped to a collection using the Batch Metadata Editing tool, DSpace does not update the last_modified field.
+This causes such items to not appear at the OAI-PMH interface.
-- We had an item containing 2 URLs in a single dc.rights field (rather than 2 separate fields).
-This mapped item was counted and visible within the XML-UI, but did not exist within the OAI-PMH interface.
-[DSpace 3.1]
+- DSpace 3.1 bug: When an item is released from embargo, DSpace does not update the last_modified field.
+This causes such items to not appear at the OAI-PMH interface.